 - Preheat your oven to 200C / 400F / Gas mark 6 and lightly grease muffin pans so that you have at least 18 holes for your batter.

 - In a large mixing bowl add in the flour, baking powder, baking soda, ground cinnamon and chia seeds and give everything a little mix.

-- In a medium mixing bowl or large jug mix the honey, buttermilk, vegetable oil, applesauce, mashed banana grated carrot and light brown sugar together.
+- In a medium mixing bowl or large jug mix the maple syrup, buttermilk, vegetable oil, applesauce, mashed banana grated carrot and light brown sugar together.

 - Pour the liquid ingredients into the large bowl of flour and add in the sultanas, sunflower seeds and pumpkin seeds.